 Fraser Health's current performance for hospital sepsis is 3.5, which is meeting the target of 3.8.
-We continue to perform better than the national average on this indicator.
-Our hospitals' year-to-date results show that all but six sites (Chilliwack General, Delta, Fraser Canyon, Langley Memorial, Royal Columbian, and Surrey Memorial) are meeting their internal targets.
+We continue to perform better than the historical national average and B.C. average on this indicator.
+Our hospitals' year-to-date results show that four sites (Chilliwack General, Eagle Ridge, Peace Arch, and Royal Columbian) are meeting their internal targets.